cloudfoundry-attic/grootfs-release/README.md

 ### volume creation

+Depending on the `driver` property, the release will create a btrfs or xfs volumes.
-The release will never recreate the btrfs volume on an update if the file already exists, even if you change it's size in the manifest.
+The release will never recreate this volume on an update if the file already exists, even if you change it's size in the manifest.
 Current flow:

-* If there's no volume file: create volume file -> format with btrfs -> mount
+* If there's no volume file: create volume file -> format with btrfs/xfs -> mount
-* If there's a volume file: check if it's formatted with btrfs
+* If there's a volume file: check if it's formatted with btrfs/xfs
   * if yes -> mount
-  * if no -> format with btrfs -> mount
+  * if no -> format with btrfs/xfs -> mount

+When using the btrfs driver, only one btrfs volume will be created with `store_size` bytes, and internally it will be split into two subfolders (privileged and unprivileged) for the privileged and unprivileged stores.

+When using the xfs driver two volumes will be created, one for privileged and one for unprivileged containers.
+Each one of them with `store_size` bytes.

-The btrfs mount point will always owned by user ~4294967294 (or the max uid possible) because that's the user that garden will be calling grootfs for non-privileged containers.
+Even though garden will be calling grootfs as root, the unprivileged store will be owned by the user ~4294967294 (or the max uid possible), in order to allow the running user of the container to have access to it's filesystem.

 ## Contributing